-The INTERREG VI-A IPA Croatia-Serbia 2021-2027, a Cross-Border Cooperation Programme (hereinafter Programme) in the framework of the European Territorial Cooperation, is launching the 1st Call for proposals (hereinafter CfP) for two typologies of projects, Standard and Small-scale projects, and it invites all interested eligible applicants to submit their project proposals.
+The INTERREG VI-A IPA Croatia-Serbia 2021-2027, a Cross-Border Cooperation Programme (hereinafter Programme) in the framework of the European Territorial Cooperation, is launching the 2nd Call for proposals (hereinafter CfP) for Standard projects, and it invites all interested eligible applicants to submit their project proposals.

-The Guidelines for Applicants (hereinafter GfA) for the 1st CfP within the Programme aims to provide practical information to the applicants for the successful submission of the applications.
+The Guidelines for Applicants (hereinafter GfA) for the 2nd CfP within the Programme aims to provide practical information to the applicants for the successful submission of the applications.

-GfA is part of the "Application package" available for applicants of Standard and Small-scale projects.
+GfA is part of the "Application package" available for applicants of Standard projects.